-Dr. Jeff Talley is a Global Fellow with the Center.
-Dr. Talley will provide thought leadership on a broad range of topics of interest to public sector leaders, with a special focus on global security issues and strategies reducing risk and increasing opportunity through improved government performance.
+Dr. Talley is a Global Fellow with the Center and Vice President, Global Public Sector, IBM Global Business Services.
+A a Global Fellow, he provides thought leadership on a broad range of topics of interest to public sector leaders with special focus on global security issues and strategies reducing risk and increasing opportunity through improved government performance.

-Dr. Talley received his Ph.D. in Civil & Environmental Engineering from Carnegie Mellon University and his Executive M.B.A. from the University of Oxford, England.
-He also holds master degrees in engineering, strategic studies, and liberal arts.
+Dr. Talley received his Ph.D. in Engineering from Carnegie Mellon University and his Executive M.B.A. from the University of Oxford, England.
+He also holds multiple master degrees in engineering, strategic studies, liberal arts, and religious studies.
 He is a registered Professional Engineer (P.E.), a Board Certified Environmental Engineer (BCEE), and a Diplomate, Water Resources Engineer (D.WRE).